 This course enables healthcare professionals to develop the knowledge and skills necessary to better recognize and treat critically ill infants and children.
 The course materials are scenario-based, and a team approach is used to teach emergency management of pediatric patients approaching or already in respiratory or cardiac arrest, from the early minutes through patient stabilization and/or the transport phases of a pediatric emergency, in or out of the hospital.

 The PALS course is designed for healthcare professionals who initiate and direct advanced life support in pediatric emergencies and for healthcare students seeking first-time or renewed PALS-training credentials.

-RN, RRT, MD, DDS or AEMCA, and the successful completion of the HSF BLS for Healthcare Provider (C) status dated within 12 prior to the course.
+RN, RRT, MD, DDS or AEMCA, and the successful completion of the Heart & Stroke Foundation Basic Life Support (BLS) for Healthcare Provider (C) status dated within 12 prior to the course.
 Students of a health profession are eligible to enroll in the PALS Provider course if: (1) they are in their final stage of training before entering practice and (2) they have successfully completed the PEARS Provider course within the past 6 months.
 For information on the PEARS Provider course, please see Pediatric Emergency Assessment, Recognition, and Stabilization (PEARS) below.